tabatkins/railroad-diagrams/README-js.md

 Note, though, that if you change the text sizes in the CSS, you'll have to go adjust the options specifying the text metrics as well.

 * `Options.VS` - sets the minimum amount of vertical separation between two items, in CSS px.
 Note that the stroke width isn't counted when computing the separation; this shouldn't be relevant unless you have a very small separation or very large stroke width.
 Defaults to `8`.
+Ignored for text diagrams.
 * `Options.AR` - the radius of the arcs, in CSS px, used in the branching containers like Choice.
 This has a relatively large effect on the size of non-trivial diagrams.
 Both tight and loose values look good, depending on what you're going for.
 Defaults to `10`.
+Ignored for text diagrams.
 * `Options.DIAGRAM_CLASS` - the class set on the root `<svg>` element of each diagram, for use in the CSS stylesheet.
 Defaults to `"railroad-diagram"`.
+Ignored for text diagrams.
 * `Options.STROKE_ODD_PIXEL_LENGTH` - the default stylesheet uses odd pixel lengths for 'stroke'.
 Due to rasterization artifacts, they look best when the item has been translated half a pixel in both directions.
 If you change the styling to use a stroke with even pixel lengths, you'll want to set this variable to `False`.
+Ignored for text diagrams.
 * `Options.INTERNAL_ALIGNMENT` - when some branches of a container are narrower than others, this determines how they're aligned in the extra space.
 Defaults to `"center"`, but can be set to `"left"` or `"right"`.
 * `Options.CHAR_WIDTH` - the approximate width, in CSS px, of characters in normal text (`Terminal` and `NonTerminal`).
 Defaults to `8.5`.
+Ignored for text diagrams.
 * `Options.COMMENT_CHAR_WIDTH` - the approximate width, in CSS px, of character in `Comment` text, which by default is smaller than the other textual items.
 Defaults to `7`.
+Ignored for text diagrams.
 * `Options.DEBUG` - if `true`, writes some additional "debug information" into the attributes of elements in the output, to help debug sizing issues.
 Defaults to `false`.
+Ignored for text diagrams.
+* ESCAPE_HTML - if `true`, causes `.toText()` to replace "<". ">", '"', and "&" with their HTML-entity equivalents, so text diagram output can be placed in HTML files unchanged.
+Defaults to `true`.